 Environmental conditions are catastrophic, breeding is almost non-existent, and scientists warned against a season going ahead due to dwindling numbers of waterbird populations.

-But despite all credible evidence, the government is still allowing shooters to descend on Victorian wetlands this year, to decimate an already dwindling bird population across the state.
+But despite all credible evidence, the government is still allowing shooters to descend on Victorian wetlands this year, permitting them to decimate an already dwindling bird population across the state.

 Duck shooting has already been banned in Queensland, New South Wales and Western Australia due to extreme cruelty.
 Why is Victoria lagging behind?